syarifahdania/Design_Thinking_TIS02_2023/README.md

 * 🌍  I'm based in UTM JB
-* I did my secondary education in SMK Seri Pulai Perdana.
-* I took computer science in Kolej Matrikulasi Johor.

 * ✉️  You can contact me at [syarifahdania@graduate.utm.my](mailto:syarifahdania@graduate.utm.my)
 * You can also find me on LinkedIn
 * www.linkedin.com/in/syarifah-dania-232661296
 *
+### Education
+* I did my secondary education in SMK Seri Pulai Perdana.
+* I took computer science in Kolej Matrikulasi Johor.
+* I am currently a first year Data Engineering student.

 ### Skills